Typsium/alchemist/doc/manual.typ

   Default angle at which a link with no angle defined will be.
 ]

-#argument("delta", default: default.delta, types: default.delta)[
+#argument("molecule-margin", default: default.molecule-margin, types: default.molecule-margin)[
-  Default delta argument of the arcs
+  Default space between a molecule and all it's attachements (links and lewis formulae elements).
 ]

 === Link default style